 The evaluation committee proposes to the Authorising Officer, on the basis of the evaluation performed by the external evaluators, the list of projects suggested for acceptance.
 The Authorising Officer takes the final decision.
-The Youth in Action Programme Committee and the European Parliament are informed of each selection decision.

 3.5 ASSESSMENT OF PROJECT IMPACT, CATALYTIC EFFECT AND CROSS BORDER IMPACT (WHERE APPLICABLE)